alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 ## Create a new Rails app

-1. To create a Rails app, go to your development space on your local machine and run the following in the command line:
+1. To create a Rails app, go to the development space on your local machine and run the following in the command line:

     ```sh
     rails new myapp --skip-javascript --skip-test --skip-bundle --skip-spring --skip-action-cable --skip-action-mailer --skip-active-storage
     ```

-    The `--skip` commands excludes unneeded Rails plugins.
+    The `--skip` commands exclude unneeded Rails plugins.

 1. Replace the Gemfile with the gems you need.
 The following code shows an example.